The links below correspond to screens in the software.

 If you see an "Investment type" column, be sure to select it.
 That entry determines where on the financial affidavit the asset carries.

-Click “more info” to enter information like the rates of return and appreciation on the asset.
+Click "more info" to enter information including the rates of return and appreciation on the asset, and to specify if the asset is an RSU or stock option.

 Also on the "more info" screen, you can specify that an asset is a child's asset.